-Zebra Browser Print allows you to print directly to a Zebra ZPL printer, which is used in 3PL Warehouse Manager for SmartParcel, SmartPack, and UCC-128 label printing.
+Zebra Browser Print allows you to print directly to a Zebra ZPL printer, which is used in 3PL Warehouse Manager for printing labels in Small Parcel Suite and SmartScan.
 Please note that Browser Print supports Google Chrome, Mozilla Firefox, and Safari, but Microsoft Edge is not explicitly supported.

 This article reviews the installation and configuration of Browser Print on a Windows computer and demonstrates the use of Browser Print with SmartParcel.